anjalikhushi/Hotel-Microservice-App/README.md

 Once the application is created, you will see the Client ID and Client Secret on the application's page.
 Keep these values handy as they will be used in your Spring Boot application.

-## Creating and Configuring a RestTemplate Interceptor
+## Creating and Configuring a RestTemplate Interceptor:
 Using a RestTemplate interceptor allows you to add pre-processing and post-processing logic for your HTTP requests and responses.
 This can be very useful for cross-cutting concerns such as logging, authentication, or modifying requests and responses.
 ## Steps:
 1.Add Dependencies.